 52.5% of all new loans in Spain were on a fixed rate mortgage product type and 47.5% on a variable rate.

-For some months now despite the Euribor being held in slightly minus territory the majority of mortgage applicants are opting for a long term fix.
+For some months now, despite the Euribor being in slightly minus territory.
+Majority of mortgage applicants are opting for a long term fix.